Selma Bajrami: Early controversies

+Political and social activism

+In February 2014, she publicly supported the protests in Tuzla, after which she received threats on social media.

-In May 2023, Selma visited Davor Dragičević, who had been protesting for over a month in front of the Prosecutor's Office of Bosnia and Herzegovina, demanding justice for the murder of his son David and the uncovering of a cover-up.
-With this gesture, Bajrami publicly expressed her support for the Pravda za Davida movement.
+On 3 May 2022, Bajrami visited Davor Dragičević, who had been protesting for over a month in front of the Prosecutor's Office of Bosnia and Herzegovina, demanding justice for the murder of his son David and the uncovering of a cover-up.
+With this gesture, Bajrami publicly expressed her support for the "Pravda za Davida" movement.
 The visit attracted public and media attention, sparking discussions about her social and political engagement.

+In December 2024, Bajrami publicly expressed support for Serbian students protesting after the Novi Sad railway station canopy collapse, which killed 16 people.
+The Serbian tabloid Informer, widely considered to be under government influence, portrayed her support as politically motivated, claiming it implied endorsement of the opposition or the idea of "Greater Albania."
+Bajrami clarified on social media that her support was solely for the students.

+In February 2026, Bajrami publicly supported protests organized by students and high school pupils in Sarajevo, following a tragic incident in which Erdoan Morankić lost his life.
+She praised the young protesters, stating that she increasingly believed young people will save the world.